 There’s a little more insight into what King Uldrio knew and why he chose to create the Treaty of Meriveria.
 But I’m even more excited about the introduction of Urstille.
 If you’re following my short stories as well, you get to see a few other nations, but Urstille is the first one outside of Carum Sound.
 The cultural clash between the Meriverians and their Urstillian visitors make for some fun scenes.

-Next year’s book, The Healers’ Kingdom, will conclude the trilogy about Kennard and Odelia, but it won’t be then end for everyone.
-After that, I have Conora, the first book in a duology featuring her, which overlaps in its timeline with both The Allurist’s Son and The Healers’ Kingdom.
+Next year’s book, Kiss of Legacy, will conclude the trilogy about Kennard and Odelia, but it won’t be then end for everyone.
+After that, I have Tied Tongues, Conora's book, which overlaps in its timeline with both Kiss of Destiny and Kiss of Legacy.

 Thanks again for sitting down with us.
-Readers, join us for the launch party on September 19th and your chance to win a free paperback copy of B. C. Marine’s book two of her Meriverian Trilogy, The Allurist’s Son!
+Readers, join us for the launch party on September 19th and your chance to win a free paperback copy of Brandi Spencer’s book two of her Healers' Kiss, Kiss of Destiny!

-You can get her first book, A Seer’s Daughter, here for $0.99!
+You can get her first book, Kiss of Treason here!

-Queen Odelia got everything she wanted—and it just might kill her.
-She and King Kennard have pulled off a successful coup, but to hold on to their turbulent kingdom, the newlyweds must accomplish the impossible.
+Odelia got everything she wanted—and it just might kill her.
+She and Kennard have pulled off a successful coup, but to hold on to their turbulent kingdom, they must accomplish the impossible: survive long enough to ensure Meriveria is safe, keep their marriage from crumbling under the pressure of ruling, and safely deliver their promised heir.
+Although Odelia’s pregnancy helped them in their coup, no Healer has ever survived childbirth before.
 Subduing the opposition means sentencing Kennard’s family, possibly to death.
-And although the promised heir of Odelia’s pregnancy helped them in their coup, no Healer has ever survived childbirth before.
+And with Meriveria still at war, victory may require costly and unpleasant alliances.
+As Kennard and Odelia build their future together, it could cost them everything and everyone they hold dear.